- A Vortex is a trail town that sucks you in and won't let you go. Lincoln, NH was a vortex for me.

 I'm heading for those mountains. |

 The next six miles were a slow, rocky slog up, down, and around mountains.
-I snapped off a trekking pole and smacked my right knee on a rock in the process.
+I snapped off another trekking pole and smacked my right knee on a rock in the process.
 I was able to repair my pole somewhat but my knee bruised and would hurt the next few days.

 The Madison Springs Hut at the base of Mt Madison. |

 I shared the floor with two non-AT hikers.
 One girl was doing the forty-eight mountain challenge doing the forty-eight tallest mountains in New Hampshire.
-She was curious about the AT and we discussed our hiking experiences.
+She was curious about the AT and we shared our hiking experiences.

 The view from Mt Madison.
 That is fog in the valleys. |